ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 \subsection{Effectiveness of \armor under Physical Attacks}

-Henceforth, we refer to the Student Encoder policy deployed during online inference as \armor.
-Figure~\ref{fig:armor-gps} shows an example demonstrating the effectiveness of \armor under GPS spoofing attacks.
+Figure~\ref{fig:armor-gps} shows the effectiveness of \armor under GPS spoofing attacks.
 The red lines represent the UAV's actual trajectory.
 With baseline-RL (top row), the UAV deviates significantly from the intended path (in dotted line) due to incorrect position estimates, resulting in a crash.
 In contrast, with \armor (bottom row), the UAV maintains stable flight with minimal deviation from the intended path, successfully completing the mission despite the attack.

 We evaluate \armor under five different types of physical attacks shown in Table~\ref{tab:rarl_armor}. \armor demonstrates strong resilience against all attack types, maintaining safe and stable flight. \armor achieves an average success rate of 88\%, incurring 0 crashes.
 Even when the missions failed, \armor prevented crashes and maintained minimal state drift.